All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Can semaglutide help my acid reflux?

 Some patients report improved reflux symptoms on semaglutide because they eat less and have smaller meals.
-However, semaglutide can also cause nausea and slow stomach emptying, which may worsen reflux in others.
+But semaglutide can also cause nausea and slow stomach emptying, which may worsen reflux in others.
 The effect varies from person to person, and your doctor can help you adjust your reflux treatment as needed.

 Should I stop omeprazole when starting semaglutide?

-Do not stop omeprazole without talking to your doctor.
+Don't stop omeprazole without talking to your doctor.
 Abruptly stopping a PPI can cause rebound acid hypersecretion, where your stomach produces even more acid than before.
 If your reflux improves on semaglutide, your doctor can guide a gradual taper of omeprazole.

 Does omeprazole affect semaglutide's effectiveness?